h-parekh/developer_notes/What_I_learnt_from_working_with_student_developers.md

 * It has helped us whet our documentation and clarifying assumptions
 * Better documentation has lowered the cost of context switching for other team members to work on different projects
 * We have started making a conscious effort improve the process of capturing, describing,  organizing work and most importantly defining what 'done' looks like
+* Having a neutral opinion from our students in exploratory discussions brought fresh perspectives and questions we didn't originally think about
 * We've made great progress in keeping our momentum and maturing in the quality assurance space.

 ## Myth: It takes a lot of overhead to mentor and train a student.